psendyk/blackjack/index.md

 ###### Gameplay
    We wanted Baxter to play blackjack properly, which in terms of gameplay included multiple player support and the ability to hit, stay, split, or double.
 Due to time constraints and practicality, we ultimately went with multiple player support as well as the ability to hit and stay.
 Splitting may be simple for humans to perform but would require significant game logic modifications, and doubling involves betting which we chose to disregard.
 ###### Kinematics
+We decided to attach a gripper on each of Baxter's arms to allow it to efficiently pick up, flip, and deal the cards.
 For Baxter's movement we planned on primarily using inverse kinematics with the MoveIt package to perform motion planning for card manipulation.
 We also added constraints and objects within MoveIt, similar to how Lab 8 worked, to avoid hitting the table or the deck.
 Four different motions are required to deal the blackjack game.
 Baxter needs to pick up the card, look at it, and place it down.
 Placing the card face up requires the card to be flipped, which is achieved by handing the card off to the other arm.
 Additionally, movements of both arms are parallelized for efficiency, meaning that Baxter can deal a card while pick up the next.
 ###### Computer Vision
-#### Design Choices Impact
+#### Design Choices Impact (how did the design choices affect things)

 ## Implementation